Underdisc/underdisc.github.io/src/blog/index.md

 # Blog

+#### <div class="date">21-05-25</div> [Gizmos](6_gizmos/index.html)
+I created my own gizmo implementation for Varkor and this goes over the details required to do it.
+I also did a few other things that I discuss at the end of the post.

+---

 #### <div class="date">21-03-03</div> [Shader Includes and Varkor Projects](5_shader_includes_and_varkor_projects/index.html)
 I got hell-bent on building my own inclusion prepocessor macros for glsl shaders and Varkor can now serve as a host for projects.